El Cabrero

-El Cabrero is a neighborhood of Cartagena de Indias (Colombia).
-It's situated in front of the Caribbean Sea, and in the other side, El Cabrero lagoon.
+El Cabrero is a neighborhood of Cartagena de Indias (Colombia), in front of the Caribbean Sea, and in the other side, El Cabrero lagoon.
 On the southwest borders the walled Old City, specifically the defenses of San Lucas and Santa Catalina and the northeast, with the district of Marbella.

 History

 The curious name of this neighborhood comes from the first centuries of the city, when there was here, a drove of goats that were reproduced copiously naming not only the neighborhood but also the geographical features of their environment as the lagoon, the mountain or swamp.
 This name appears in Cartagena de Indias planes in the 18th century.

 At the entrance of the neighborhood was a small fortification called Revellín which was reached by a wooden bridge built over a wide ditch that communicated the sea waters with those of the swamp.
 When neighborhood grew, the Revellín was destroyed and was completely sealed the pit so now there is no trace of its presence.

 Only since nineteenth century when ended naval attacks from the sea, city began to fill the space outside the walls and this district was one of the firsts because of its proximity and its coastal position.

 The big push to the definitive consolidation and beautification of neighborhood arrived in the late nineteenth century when lived here Rafael Núñez, twice president of the United States of Colombia and another twice, of the Colombian Republic.
 He lived here with his wife Soledad Román.